 Now that you’ve reduced everything in your office down to the essentials, you’ll need to put everything away.
 But don’t just haphazardly throw things back into drawers and closets, give every item it’s own specific place.

-It may be a good idea to invest in some smaller office organization supplies like wall-mounted file holders, small cubbies or drawers, or even a few new filing cabinets.
+It may be a good idea to invest in some smaller accessories like wall-mounted file holders, small cubbies or drawers, or even a few new filing cabinets.

 As you identify the best place for each object, it may also help to label the area with the name of the item.
 This is helpful in two ways.
 One, it will help you remember what goes where once you’ve finished using something.
 Two, it will also prevent you from resorting to old bad habits and just putting things down wherever it is convenient.